eag1ex/bank-application/readme.md

 ###### TODOS ?
 * No persistant cache included as yet, only DATA retrieval.
-* User authentication not yet intergated.
+* User authentication not yet integrated.

 ***